giantswarm/promtail-app/README.md

 ## Configuration

-By default, Promtail is configured to forwards logs from all Kubernetes pods and from the `systemd-journald` logging service running on the machine the agent is deployed on.
+By default, Promtail is configured to read logs from all Kubernetes pods and from the `systemd-journald` logging service running on the machine the agent is deployed on.

 As this application is build upon the Grafana promtail upstream chart as a dependency, most of the values to override can be found [here](https://github.com/grafana/helm-charts/blob/promtail-6.0.2/charts/promtail/README.md#values).